sddevelopment-be/penguin-pragmatic-patterns/patterns/content/practices/external-memory.md

 This allows me to come back to a project that has been on ice for a while with relatively low friction.
 In addition to this, I try and keep a day-to-day running count of what happened during any given day.
 This is done in a separate log, which I try to write at the end of the day.

-> [!TIP]
+{{<tip text=`
-> One of my favorite ways of note-taking while working on a software project is to add a _`dev_notes`_ directory to my codebase.
+    One of my favorite ways of note-taking while working on a software project is to add a dev_notes directory to my codebase.
-> For short-lived projects or changes, I tend to add this file to the `.gitignore` configuration of my repository as to not muck up the
-> workspace of my colleagues.
-For more long-term or collaborative projects, consider creating a dedicated repository to host all of your
-> developer notes.
-You can get creative with `symbolic links` to make these folders show up in your codebase regardless of their
+    For short-lived projects or changes, I tend to add this file to the .gitignore configuration of my repository as to not muck up the workspace of my colleagues.
+For more long-term or collaborative projects, consider creating a dedicated repository to host all of your developer notes.
+You can get creative with symbolic links to make these folders show up in your codebase regardless of their physical location.
-> physical location.
+` >}}

 ## References